riceissa/issarice.com/wiki/claims-about-ddt.md

 2. DDT has been banned for use in malaria control in many (malaria-endemic) countries.
 3. Wide resistance to DDT by mosquitoes exists.
-4. Wide resistance to DDT by mosquitoes is caused mainly by its agricultural use, rather than its mosquito insecticide use.
+4. Conditional on (3), the resistance is caused mainly by DDT's agricultural use, rather than its mosquito insecticide use.
 5. DDT use against mosquitoes has significantly waned.
 6. The cost of manufacture of DDT has increased.